 Others may not like my choices and I need to be cognizant of them but ultimately it’s their responsibility to speak up, I’m not a mind reader.

 When my brain is engaged in something satisfying it has no room to worry in the background.
-When I’m doing less engaging activities, they allow my brain to massage my problems, hence I never get away from them and they fester but Balance is an important tool in the toolbox, and I sometimes I have to consciencely buck up my day to maintain that.
-Taking care of myself is taking care of the ones I love.
+When I’m doing less engaging activities, they allow my brain to massage my problems, hence I never get away from them and they fester.
+Balance is an important tool in the toolbox, and I sometimes I have to consciencely buck up my day to maintain that but taking care of myself is taking care of the ones I love.

 I can’t change my MS brain leisons or cognitive changes but I can change the ways that I deal with them.
 In my attitude I can refrain from passing judgement, stop plotting my retribution and look for good where seemingly there is none.
 And I can’t do that without faith.
 Occupying my mind with hope makes all the difference, and saves myself much grief and headache.
 Like an electric bike’s assist, I need God’s help from above or else I’m pretty much sunk to the storms of other people’s poor choices that overlap into my orbit whether it’s slamming cupboards or the silent treatment.